Waterless printing: History

+Overview

-The Toray waterless printing system has three main components: the waterless plate, specially formulated waterless inks, and press equipment outfitted with a temperature control system, like Codimag machines.
+The waterless printing process has three main components: the waterless plate, specially formulated waterless inks, and press equipment outfitted with a temperature control system, like Codimag machines.

-The Toray Waterless Plate is based on a laminate design.
+The Waterless Plate is based on a laminate design.
 Aluminum is used as the base material.
-Light-sensitive photopolymer material is bonded to the aluminum and a two-micron coating of silicone rubber is applied to the photo-polymer.
+Light-sensitive photopolymer material is bonded to the aluminum and a two-micron coating of silicone rubber is applied to the photopolymer.

-Depending upon the type of Toray plate used, run lengths for the plates range from 150,000 to more than 600,000 impressions.
+Depending upon the type of Toray or Verico plate used, run lengths for the plates range from 150,000 to more than 600,000 impressions.
 These run lengths are based on use with a #1 or #2 coated paper.
 The use of more abrasive stocks will significantly reduce maximum run lengths.
 Toray waterless plates are recyclable and are not differentiated from conventional aluminum plate material in recycling.
 Toray plates will fit all popular sheet-fed and web presses.

 Exposure of the plate is done using conventional vacuum frames and light sources.
 Exposure times for the plate material is comparable to most conventional plates.
 Under exposure, IR light, controlled by the film carrier, passes through the silicone layer of the plate and strikes the photo-polymer layer beneath.
-IR exposure activates the photo-polymer, causing a break in the bond between the photo-polymer and the silicone layers.
+IR exposure activates the photopolymer, causing a break in the bond between the photopolymer and the silicone layers.
 The photo reaction is very precise, and the plate easily achieves resolutions as fine as six micro lines, supporting a dot range from .5% to 99.5% at 175 lines per inch.

 After exposure, the plate is ready for processing.
 Processing equipment for the water-less plate is unique to this system, using specialized chemical and mechanical treatment of the plate.
 The finished plate now has a non-image area composed of ink-repellent silicone.
 In the image area, the silicone has been removed to expose the ink-receptive photo-polymer material.
 This design allows the plate to selectively attract and resist ink without the use of any water, etches, or alcohol.

 Simple additions can be made to the water-less plate by scratching or scribing the silicone surface to expose the ink-receptive layers beneath.
 Deletions are made with the application of a liquid silicone solution which is used to replace silicone in any area where it has been removed (either by photo-imaging or by scribing).